 If you are married or in a committed relationship, experts agree you should continue dating your significant other, and we hope these date ideas will help.

 COVID-19 (and life in general) may have made that a challenge.

 However, there are still great ways to enjoy quality time with your partner.

 You might wonder why you should date your spouse.

 Dating keeps your relationship exciting, and according to themarriagehub.com it can:

 - remind you that your partner is someone you like to have fun with

 Each of these five date ideas will incorporate all those important relationship stepping stones, and maybe even bring about a little romance!

-Then you take four slips of paper and write your name on two of them, and your partner’s name on the other two.
+Then you take four slips of paper and write your name on two of them and your partner’s name on the other two.

-Here are a few of my favorites (Indwell has 50 conversation staters) to get you thinking, but remember all those normally talked about topics are off-limits:
+Here are a few of my favorites (Indwell has 50 conversation starters) to get you thinking, but remember all those normally talked about topics are off-limits: